TimeZynk/mongo/README.md

        mongod --replSet rs0 --dbpath ./mongodb --port 27017

-1. In a new terminal window, start the replica set:
+1. In a new terminal window, create the replica set (this is only required once):

        mongo --eval "rs.initiate({ \"_id\": \"rs0\", members: [{ \"_id\": 0, host: \"localhost:27017\" }]}, { force: true })"